A. General - below

 BlastStation-Free supports megablast, blastn, blastp, and blastx searches; allows easy database creation from your FASTA or FASTQ file, which can be compressed in .gz, .Z, or .zip format.
 A graphical display of search results and a summary table display of search results.
 The latter can be exported in CSV format, while the hit sequences can be exported in FASTA format.
 Also available for download in Mac or PC format.

 Gene Designer- a brilliant software tools that allows one to combine building blocks such as regulatory DNA elements (promoters, ribosome-binding sites) with amino acid sequences, affinity & protease cleave tags and cloning features and codon optimize for any expression host.

 CLC Free Workbench - allows basic sequence analysis such as open reading frame determination, restriction site analysis, translation from DNA/ RNA to proteins, alignments, and tree reconstruction in a single window format.

 Genome2D - is for the visualization of transcriptome and other customized data sets (visualizes a bacterial genome with all relevant information such as gene orientation, operon structure, transcriptional terminators or regulator binding sites) on linear chromosome maps constructed from annotated bacterial genome sequences.
-For a complete list of what this incredible program will do see here.
 Images and data tables from Genome2D can easily be exported for further use in other presentation programs.
 (Reference: Baerends, R.J.S.,et al. (2004) Genome Biology, 5: R37).